beginning of content

 Why should I do pelvic floor exercises?

-Pelvic floor exercises are important at all stages of life to prevent bladder and bowel problems, such as incontinence and prolapse, and improve sexual function.
+Pelvic floor exercises are important at all stages of life.
+They help prevent bladder and bowel problems, such as incontinence and prolapse, and can also improve sexual function.

 How do I do pelvic floor exercises?

-Some women find it difficult to feel or voluntarily squeeze their pelvic floor muscles.
-If you are struggling, ask for advice from a physiotherapist or continence nurse.
+Some women may find it difficult to feel or voluntarily squeeze their pelvic floor muscles.
+See a pelvic floor physiotherapist or continence nurse for advice.

 When is the best time to do pelvic floor exercises?

-Will my pelvic floor muscles get stronger after my baby is born?
+Will my pelvic floor muscles recover after my baby is born?

 Your body needs time to recover after birthing your baby.
-This includes your pelvic floor and the other muscles and nerves in your pelvic area, which may have been stretched during your baby’s birth.
-Women who birth a large baby (over 4kg), push for a long time or have an assisted birth may need more time to recover.
+Everyone is different, and if you've given birth to a large baby, if you pushed for a long time or had an assisted birth (for example, forceps or vacuum), you may need more time to recover.

-If you are still struggling with bladder or bowel problems 6 months after birthing your baby, it’s a good idea to visit your doctor or physiotherapist for an assessment.
+If you have bladder or bowel problems, it's a good idea to visit your doctor for an assessment.

-Your doctor can give you advice and information about pelvic floor exercises and any medical problems, such as incontinence, which might be caused by a weak pelvic floor.
+Your doctor can give you advice and information about pelvic floor exercises and address any medical problems, such as incontinence, which may be caused by a weak pelvic floor.

 Your doctor may also refer you to a physiotherapist or continence nurse who can give you further advice.